-VI.A.
-Site Drainage
+VI.A.3 Site Drainage

-- 1. Runoff must not be directed across stream watershed boundaries as a result of grading or through storm drain system design. - 2.
-Direct site drainage through vegetated areas or stilling basins prior to discharge or collection in storm drain system.
 No concentrated overbank drainage is allowed (e.g. roof overhangs or downspouts).
 If overbank drainage will occur, use vegetative buffer strips or direct drainage to landscaped areas.
-Follow Efficient Water Use Landscape Ordinances to minimize runoff.

-VI.B.
-Outfalls
+VI.B.1 Outfalls

 Prefer that there are no new outfalls, However, if there is no way to avoid new outfalls then the following applies: